Certified Kubernetes Administrator Exam Series (Part-9): Troubleshooting

 Introduction

-Sometimes the application deployed into Kubernetes may not behave as expected.
-When a Kubernetes application is not running, it could be because of failure in one of three things: PODs, Services and Replication Controllers.
-This section explores how to debug and troubleshoot these components.
+Sometimes, the application deployed into Kubernetes may not behave as expected.
+This can be caused by one of these three things: Pods, Services, or Replication Controllers.
+Let’s see how to debug and troubleshoot these components.

 Troubleshooting PODs

-If a POD is in Pending state, it means that the Kubernetes system has accepted it, but one or more container images have not been created.
-A POD stays in Pending state when it is still being scheduled and when container images are being downloaded over a network.
-In this case, all one has to do is wait for the POD to come up completely or restart it if the failure persists.
+• Pending state: This means that the Kubernetes system has accepted it, but one or more container images have not been created.
+A Pod stays in a Pending state when it is still being scheduled and when the container images are being downloaded over a network.
+In this case, all one has to do is wait for the Pod to come up completely or restart it if the failure persists.

-• If a POD is in the Succeeded phase, every container has been run successfully, and will not need a restart.
+• Succeeded state: This means every container in the Pod has been run successfully and will not need a restart.

-• In the Failed phase, one or more containers have ended in failure.
+• Failed state: This means one or more containers in the Pod have failed.

-• If a POD is listed as Unknown, there’s an error connecting the Kubernetes API Server to the POD, and so its state cannot be established.
+• Unknown state: This means there’s an error connecting the Kubernetes API Server to the Pod, so its state cannot be established.

-A POD may also fail since the application fails to start due to reasons such as exceeding resource limits or lack of permissions.
-In this case, the failure can be tracked by describing events that happen within the PODs namespace.
+A Pod may also fail because the application fails to start.
+This can be due to reasons such as exceeding resource limits or lack of permissions.
+In this case, the failure can be tracked by describing events that happen within the Pods namespace.
 Events can be viewed using the command:

-If a POD is running but the application is not behaving as expected, the first step involves checking the affected container’s logs.
-This can be done using a command of the format:
+If a Pod is running, but the application is not behaving as expected, the first step involves checking the affected container’s logs.
+This can be done using the command:

-If a POD previously crashed then restarted, the error may be tracked by checking the previous container’s crash log using the command:
+If a Pod previously crashed and then restarted, the error may be tracked by checking the previous container’s crash log using the command:

 Some container images come bundled with debugging utilities.
 Debugging commands can be run within the container using the kubectl exec utility: